How to Grab and Keep Your Buyer’s Attention

 - While never wanting to put pressure on buyers, in my experience the pace when talking with senior executives often means you have the ability to ask for a commitment sooner.
 Failure to do so can make opportunities drop off the radar screen.

-Have you read our Industry Insights eBook B2B Vendor Success: Understand 3 Buyer Perceptions to Increase Win Rates in Close Competitions?
-This eBook highlights three key findings in how winning and losing vendors are perceived by their buyers as well as important recommendations for leveraging this buying criteria.
+Our Industry Insights eBook B2B Vendor Success: Understand 3 Buyer Perceptions to Increase Win Rates in Close Competitions highlights three key findings in our Vendor Success industry report.
+It reveals how winning and losing vendors are perceived by their buyers as well as important recommendations for leveraging this buying criteria.